otobongfp/otobongfp/README.md

 ## Hello, I'm Otobong (Otee) 👋🏽
-Passionate about building things and communities.
+Passionate about helping people to build the world we need.

 ## Researching & Building...
 I am currently tinkering with Web and Blockchain Technologies.